Codecademy/docs/content/cybersecurity/concepts/cyber-resilience/cyber-resilience.md

 - **Restoration Order:** Refers to the sequence of mission-critical business processes that should be restored.

-- _Diversity_ -> Refers to the multilayered security mechanism of having different types of access control provided by different entities/products.
+- **Diversity:** Refers to the multilayered security mechanism of having different types of access control provided by different entities/products.